FM-DP1 "Dual Pro 1"

 The FRENZEL FM - DP1 "Dual Pro One" dual channel guitar tube preamp is part of our "INSPIRED" line of products and will give you the classic vintage tones of our Type F(Fender) and Type M (Marshall) tube amps ....and much more.
 This is the same preamp we use in our FM-5E3 and other similar voiced amps.
 As with all of our "INSPIRED" Line of products, this preamp was inspired by the vintage 50's-60's amps with the "TONES YOU KNOW"....but it's far from simply a clone....this preamp incorporates features and mods developed over FRENZEL Tube Amps 50 plus years of building and fine tuning amps...plus it has the upgrade option to add a 1 watt power amp for low volume practice sessions.

-The preamp uses two 12AX7's with DC on the filaments for low noise.
-The first 12AX7 is wired as a dual input preamp…one Type F input for the vintage smooth warm "F" tones and one Type M input for the classic vintage "M" high mid rock tones.
+The preamp uses two dual triodes with DC on the filaments for low noise.
+The first tube is a 12AX7 wired as a dual input preamp…one Type F input for the vintage smooth warm "F" tones and one Type M input for the classic vintage "M" high mid rock tones.
 Each input has separate gain controls for each preamp section.
-The second 12AX7 is a common voltage amplifier with a cathode follower to drive the tone stack.
+The second tube is a 12AU7 wired as a common voltage amplifier to drive the tone stack with a cathode follower to provide a low impedance output.
 The three band tone stack was designed by the “tube amp God” so no improvements there….but we did add a Master volume.
 With this tone stack and Gain and Master control combination you can get just about any sound you want.....including great clean tones…or the classic tube preamp distortion that the vintage tube amps are famous for.
 Also, for you Bass and hollow-body guitar players a Deep Bass Boost pull-switch has been added on the Bass control to give that Bassman 864 contour for those deep bass tones; and a Bright Pull-Switch has been added on the F and M Gain controls for sparkling Treble tones.
 There is a Trim control on the rear panel to match the input drive level of the amp you are using it with.
 Also...an added extra…..you can use an “AB-Y” pedal on the input jacks and blend the Type F and Type M preamp sections for your own custom sound.

 The preamp is build on a small 10” x 6” x 2” chassis with a bottom cover and rubber feet.
 It has laminated faceplates front and rear.
 The front panel controls are Type F Input, Type M Input, Type F Gain with Bright Pull-Switch, Type M Gain with Bright Pull-Switch, Bass with Deep Pull-Switch, Middle, Treble, Master, LED, Power On/Off.
 The Output jack, Trim control and Power Line fuse are on the rear panel.

-Tubes: The amp comes with 2 - 12AX7, but you can substitute 12AT7's or 12AU7's in the preamp and driver for different tones and and less preamp overdrive
+Tubes: The amp comes with 1 - 12AX7, 1 - 12AU7 but you can substitute 12AT7's or 12AU7's in the first stage preamp for different tones and and less preamp overdrive.

 PRICE : $395.00 Super Deal Sale Price! $275.00